 Eventually, Jobs matured and apologized for his past actions.
-He developed a strong relationship with his daughter, and when he passed away in 2011 he left her a multimillion dollar inheritance.
-Lisa was one of the only people who turned down Jobs biographer Walter Isaacson for an interview for his 2011 biography Steve Jobs.
+He developed a strong relationship with his daughter.
+And when he passed away in 2011, he left her a multimillion-dollar inheritance.
+Lisa was one of the only people who turned down Jobs biographer Walter Isaacson for an interview for his 2011 biography, Steve Jobs.

-Naming the Lisa
+Naming the Lisa computer

-Eventually, Jobs did admit that the computer was named after Lisa, just as he admitted that Lisa was his daughter.
-In the official biography, Steve told Walter Isaacson, “obviously it was named for my daughter.”
+Eventually, Jobs admitted that he named the computer after Lisa, just as he admitted that she was, in fact, his daughter.
+In the official biography, Jobs told Isaacson, “obviously it was named for my daughter.”